anjaliyay/EstateArc/README.md

 # EstateArc

-EstateArc is a modern and elegant real estate website that allows users to easily search and filter properties by name.
-The website is built using Next.js, Typescript, Tailwind CSS, and Sanity CMS for content management, ensuring a seamless user experience.
+Users of EstateArc's sleek and contemporary real estate website may quickly search for and sort properties by name.
+A seamless user experience is provided through the usage of Next.js, Typescript, Tailwind CSS, and Sanity CMS in the development of the website.

-Each property has its own dedicated page, which includes detailed information about the property, including photos, location on a Google Map, and all relevant property details divided into sections.
-The website's intuitive UI ensures that users can easily find the information they need, whether they are browsing on a desktop or mobile device.
+Each property has a separate website with comprehensive information on it, including pictures, its location on a Google Map, and any pertinent information broken down into categories.
+Whether a user is surfing on a laptop or a mobile device, the website's user-friendly interface (UI) makes it easy for them to find the information they need.

-EstateArc's backend is powered by Sanity CMS, which makes it easy for administrators to manage and update the website's content.
-With its user-friendly interface, administrators can quickly add or edit property listings, update property details, and manage user accounts.
+Sanity CMS powers the backend of EstateArc, making it simple for administrators to maintain and change the website's content.
+Administrators can swiftly add or amend property listings with its user-friendly interface.

 ## Deployment